Josh Lowe Player Props: Rays vs. Orioles

 Josh Lowe At The Plate

-- Lowe has seven doubles, six home runs and eight walks while batting .315.
+- Lowe has seven doubles, seven home runs and nine walks while batting .312.

 - In 50.0% of his games this season, Lowe has picked up at least one RBI.
-In five of those games (19.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+In five of those games (17.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 53.8% of his games this year, with two or more runs scored in 15.4%.
+- He has scored in 53.6% of his games this season, with two or more runs scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.